ColinSz/farkel/README.md

 farkel
 ======

-A Java version of Farkel, built for my AP CS class with a couple of friends!
+This is a Java app of the popular dice game Farkel, built by myself and a couple of friends for our AP Computer Science.
+Besides CalculateScore.class, the code is primarily written by me.